The Girl with the Dragon Tattoo (2011 film): Plot

-While looking for more proof, Blomkvist gets caught by Martin and forced into a specially prepared basement.
-There, Blomkvist is gassed unconscious and placed in restraints.
+While looking for more proof in Martin's house, Blomkvist is caught by him, gassed unconscious, and restrained in a specially prepared basement.
 Martin brags about killing and raping women for decades, like his father, but admits to not knowing what happened to Harriet.
-Blomkvist is about to get killed when Salander arrives, attacks Martin and forces him to flee.
-She pursues him on her motorcycle until he runs off the road and hits a propane tank, blowing up the car and killing him.
-Salander nurses Blomkvist back to health and reveals that, as a child, she was institutionalized after attempting to burn her father alive.
+As Martin prepares to kill Blomkvist, Salander arrives and wounds Martin, forcing him to flee.
+Pursued by Salander on her motorcycle, Martin runs his car off the road and hits a propane tank, which explodes the car and kills him.
+As she nurses Blomkvist back to health, Salander reveals that she was institutionalized after attempting to burn her father alive as a child.

-They deduce that Harriet is alive and in hiding; traveling to London, they find her.
-Harriet reveals that Gottfried sexually abused her when she was 14 for an entire year before she was able to defend herself, accidentally killing him in the process.
-Martin continued the abuse after Gottfried's death.
+They deduce that Harriet is alive and in hiding; travelling to London, they find her.
+Harriet reveals that Gottfried sexually abused her when she was 14 for an entire year before she was able to defend herself, killing him in the process by drowning him.
+After witnessing Harriet kill their father, Martin continued to sexually abuse Harriet.
 Her cousin, Anita, smuggled her off the island and let Harriet assume her identity in London, though Anita and her husband were later killed in a car accident.
 Finally free of her brother, Harriet returns to Sweden and tearfully reunites with Henrik.

-As promised, Henrik gives Blomkvist information against Wennerström, but it proves to be outdated and useless.
-Salander reveals that she has hacked Wennerström's accounts and discovered that he is laundering money for various criminal syndicates.
+Henrik gives Blomkvist the promised information against Wennerström, but it proves to be outdated, and any statutes of limitations have run out.
+Salander reveals that she has hacked Wennerström's accounts and discovered he is laundering money for various criminal syndicates.
 She gives Blomkvist evidence of Wennerström's crimes, which Blomkvist publishes in a scathing editorial, ruining Wennerström and bringing Blomkvist to national prominence.
 Salander, in disguise, travels to Switzerland and removes two billion euros from Wennerström's secret accounts.
 Wennerström is later murdered in an apparent gangland shooting.

-On her way to give Blomkvist a Christmas present, Salander sees him and his married lover, Erika Berger, being affectionate.
+On her way to give Blomkvist a Christmas present, Salander sees him and his lover, Erika Berger, being affectionate.
 She discards the gift and rides away on her motorbike.